dpolioudakis/tcga-multimodal-survival/README.md

 | XGBoost (concat) | 0.786 | 0.687 | 0.671 | 0.475 |
 | Deep concat MLP | 0.594 | 0.549 | 0.679 | 0.541 |
 | Attention fusion | 0.645 | 0.514 | 0.538 | 0.380 |

+**Clinical LR is the strongest model** (test AUC 0.786, AP 0.675).
+Deep learning models underperform at this sample size, consistent with the broader literature on deep learning in small biomedical cohorts.
+The multimodal models are included as architectural demonstrations rather than optimized production models.

 Top-20% risk capture (test set):